Introduction

 Maintaining a journal documenting changes in a patient’s condition can aid in care planning and emotional support.
 Journals help track the velocity of change, prepare for recertification visits, and provide an outlet for expressing feelings and memories.
 They also facilitate communication with healthcare teams and loved ones.
 For example, they can write down when the patient has a new symptom, a change in medication, a decline in functionality, or a change in vital signs.

-Keeping a journal can also have emotional and spiritual benefits for the patient and the family.
+Keeping a journal can also benefit the patient and the family emotionally and spiritually.
 A journal can be a way of expressing their feelings, thoughts, and memories and coping with the stress and grief of the situation.
-A journal can also be a way of honoring the patient's life and legacy and celebrating their achievements and values.
-A journal can also be a way of communicating with the patient, especially if they are unable to speak or respond.
+A journal can also be a way of honoring the patient’s life and legacy and celebrating their achievements and values.
+A journal can also be a way of communicating with the patient, especially if they cannot speak or respond.
 A journal can also be a way of sharing with others, such as friends, relatives, or support groups, who can offer comfort and support.

 Conclusion: Preparing for the End-of-Life Journey

 Recognizing the velocity of changes is essential for hospice nurses to enhance the quality of care provided to patients and families at the end of life.
-By understanding these changes and interpreting their significance, nurses can ensure compassionate and effective support throughout the end-of-life journey.
+Nurses can ensure compassionate and practical support throughout the end-of-life journey by understanding these changes and interpreting their significance.

 Resources